Yugoslavism: Early unrest and violence

 The period immediately after the unification saw significant violence and civil unrest in the country.
 There were revolutionary actions in Slavonia and Vojvodina inspired by the Hungarian Soviet Republic.
 Macedonia and Kosovo – known as Southern Serbia then – saw a Serbianisation campaign and a colonisation programme.
-The Macedonians fought back through the Bulgaria-based Internal Macedonian Revolutionary Organization (VMRO).
+The Macedonian Bulgarians fought back through the Internal Macedonian Revolutionary Organization (VMRO), which had been re-established by Todor Alexandrov.
+He initially favoured the annexation of Macedonia to Bulgaria but later switched to the idea of an Independent Macedonia as a second Bulgarian state in the Balkans.
 In Kosovo, there were instances of retribution for killings by Albanians during the First World War Serbian Great Retreat.
 Acts of Albanian retaliation culminated in the failed 1919 uprising by the Committee for the National Defence of Kosovo and the massacre of Albanians by the regime forces.
 50,000 police and troops were deployed to the region, supported by Chetnik paramilitaries led by Jovan Babunski.

 In Bosnia and Herzegovina, Bosnian Serbs attacked Muslim landowners and peasants – killing about 2,000 and evicting 4,000 from their homes by 1920.
 Montenegrins killed several hundred Muslims in the Sandžak region in the same period.
 The desire to seize Muslim-owned land and compel the Muslim population to leave the country motivated the violence.
 In Montenegro, pro-independence Greens launched the unsuccessful Christmas Uprising against pro-Serbian Whites in 1919.
 In early December 1918, there was an anti-monarchy protest in Zagreb suppressed by force.
-The same winter, violence swept through Croatian countryside – peasants looted large estates and shops, but there was also some inter-ethnic violence.
-After a lull, a peasant revolt broke out in Croatia in late March 1919 in response to a campaign of branding of draft animals for army use.
+The same winter, violence swept through the Croatian countryside – peasants looted large estates and shops, but there was also some inter-ethnic violence.
+After a lull, a peasant revolt broke out in Croatia in late March 1919 in response to a campaign of branding of draught animals for army use.